PBJ21033/data_structure_final/1-topic.md

 ## **Walkthrough Problem**
 1. Download this practice problem and we will step through it together [stack_practice.py](stack_practice.py).
 2. Now that you have downloaded it you will notice that the push function and the pop functions are missing some code.
 Lets think about what we need to do to add to a stack.
 What should we do?
 There are two thing things that will work well.
 We can either add a value to the top of the stack using the function or we can use the .append method.
-Lets use the first one and then we will have more practice with append in the on your own problem.
-So we are going to try this snipit of code:
+Lets use the first one and then we will have more practice with append in the "Practice Problem" below.
+Now we are going to try this snipit of code:
     ``` python
     print(f'Inserting {val} into the stack')
             self.top = self.top + 1